 - You can find volume booster apps, like this one, in the Play Store, but we advise caution because high volumes can damage your hearing and potentially destroy speakers.

 Multiple cases of people complaining that their phone screens have taken on a green tint, that only gets worse, have shown up online since the phone launched.
 Often most noticeable against a dark wallpaper or in low-light conditions, the green tint spreads from where the side of the phone curves and can extend over the top of the display.
-Huawei has not issued an official statement on the complaint, which has affected other manufacturer’s phones in the past, although we have reached out to the company.
-A post on the Huawei Community forum unofficially suggest affected users contact an authorized service center for assistance.
+Huawei has issued a statement about this issue on its support website, stating that it can result from using the phone at low temperatures.
+It suggests taking the following steps to improve the situation:

-- The best course of action is to contact a Huawei Service Center, your network, or the supplying retailer in the event of any hardware problem, as it should be covered under warranty.
+- If the above solutions don’t work, contact a Huawei Service Center, your network, or the supplying retailer in the event of any hardware problem, as it should be covered under warranty.
 Visit Huawei’s website for information on the closest one to you.

 - Open Settings on your Mate 20 Pro, go to Security & Privacy, then Fingerprint ID and enter your security code.
 Select the fingerprint registered that’s causing the problem, then Delete from the list that appears at the bottom of the screen.
 You will be prompted to add a new fingerprint, or if not, select New In-screen Fingerprint from the available options.